Olivia Lum: Career

 In 2014 she was appointed the board of Singapore Technologies Engineering (ST Engineering).
 In 2018, Lum resigned from this position citing business commitments as her reason for resignation.

+In 2016, she became a laureate of the Asian Scientist 100 by the Asian Scientist.

 In May 2018, Hyflux applied to the Singapore High Court for a 30-day protection against creditor claims to allow the company time to reorganize its liabilities.
 Following this voluntary filing, Lum announced a series of three townhall meetings with the company's 50,000 plus retail shareholders.
 In July, Lum announced that efforts would be made to “ensure that the company stays viable.”
 Lum also noted that Hyflux had total debt of $1.17 billion.

+In December 2022, it was reported that Hyflux was claiming damages exceeding S$690.6 million from Lum in a civil lawsuit alleging negligence and breach of fiduciary duty.

+Criminal Charges

+On 17 November 2022, Lum, ex-CFO Cho Wee Peng and four other former board members were charged with violations of Singapore's Securities and Futures Act.
+On 5 May 2023, Singapore's State Court added three additional charges against Lum, citing violations of the Companies Act related to an allegation that she failed to exercise diligence in the discharge of her duties as a director.
+Lum faces a potential jail term of up to two years, a maximum fine of S$150,000, or both.